Welcome to Hatrick & Co Solicitors – Specialists in Business Law and Small Business Advice

-Disbursements may include court issue fees (on a sliding scale from £35 up to 5% of the value of the Claim or £10,000, whichever is the greater), tracing agent fees (starting from £50 and upwards) and barrister’s fees should the case proceed to a contested hearing (typically starting at £125 plus VAT per hour and upwards and fixed fees are negotiable for fixed hearings and trials, depending on the grade of barrister instructed).
-For example, a very junior barrister may typically expect between £1,000 and £1,500 plus V.A.T. for preparation and attendance at a 1 day Fast Track trial.
+Disbursements (which may attract 20% VAT where applicable), may include court issue fees (on a sliding scale from £35 up to 5% of the value of the Claim or £10,000, whichever is the greater), tracing agent fees (starting from £50 and upwards) and barrister’s fees should the case proceed to a contested hearing (typically starting at £125 plus 20% VAT per hour and upwards and fixed fees are negotiable for fixed hearings and trials, depending on the grade of barrister instructed).
+For example, a very junior barrister may typically expect between £1,000 and £1,500 plus 20% V.A.T. for preparation and attendance at a 1 day Fast Track trial.

 We take our client service very seriously and go above and beyond to resolve any issues that may arise between us at an early stage.
 However, in the very unlikely event you may have a complaint about our services, you are invited to raise the matter with sole practitioner John Hatrick in writing or by telephone in the first instance.
 Your complaint will be registered and promptly acknowledged, following which you will receive a detailed written response within 7 days.